 I-485 Processing Time For Refugee & Asylee Applications

-The average I-485 processing time for refugees who were granted admission more than one year before their application submission is between 25 and 35 months.
+The average I-485 processing time for refugees who were granted admission more than one year before their application submission is approximately 31 months.

-The average I-485 processing time for asylees that were granted asylum more than one year before their application submission is between 29 and 45 months.
+The average I-485 processing time for asylees that were granted asylum more than one year before their application submission is approximately 32 months.

 The time estimates on the USCIS website are calculated based on the time it takes to process 80% of applications over the previous 180 days.